 UCSF has many computer systems, and it's impossible for all of our systems to be compatible with new major versions of operating systems on the day they become available.
 Consequently, we strongly discourage you from upgrading until UCSF Information Technology has sent an all-clear message to the community.
 If you upgrade before the all-clear, UCSF IT will support you as best it can, but until a permanent solution is in place, you might lose certain functionality.

 You must have the following software installed on your computer.
 You may be prevented from connecting to the UCSF network without having all the required security software installed.

 |#||Software||Description and downloads|

 Mac Users: please upgrade to macOS Monterey 12.x

-Windows Users: Please upgrade to Windows 10 or 11, version 21H1.
-If you have Windows 10 or 11 Home edition, you will need to upgrade to Windows 10 or 11 Education.
+Windows Users: Please upgrade to Windows 10, version 21H1.
+If you have Windows 10 Home edition, you will need to upgrade to Windows 10 Education.

 UCSF requires the use of the following file-based encryption applications that prevent unauthorized persons from accessing legally protected information.
 Please read and follow the instructions before installing or you may encounter issues: https://software.ucsf.edu/content/file-encryption